nyuhpc/hpc-intro/_episodes/11-connecting.md

 connection in your office or WiFi) or if you have VPN connection initiated.
 In this case you can ssh directly to the clusters.

-> ## Before copying these command typing them on your computer
+> ## Before copying these commands and typing them on your computer
 >
 > Replace `{{ site.remote.user }}` with your NetID for all the instructions below!
 {: .callout}